Daniel-Tomov/WesternStandoff/README.md

 # Permissions
 westernstandoff - base command, must have to run any others

+westernstandoff.send - allows players to send duel requests to other players

 westernstandoff.accept - accept duels

 westernstandoff.deny - deny duels